 While it may sound a little depressing, one of the most liberating facts about humans is that they spend almost all of their time focused on their own concerns.
 No one really cares if you look stupid.

-If it's not gonna matter in 5 years, don't spend more than 5 minutes worrying about it.
+If it's not going to matter in 5 years, don't spend more than 5 minutes worrying about it.

 Next to nothing in the news is useful or important long term.
 Be extremely judicious about what headlines and stories you allow through your digital filter.